terravion/terravion-examples/docs/GET_STARTED.md

 1. You can sign up for a new account [here](https://maps.terravion.com/signup) or view instructions [here](https://help.terravion.com/how-to-create-an-account-with-terravion).
 2. If you are setting up the API for a co-worker or client, they can [share imagery](https://help.terravion.com/how-to-share-my-terravion) with your email address, and this will create an account.

 You will need to authenticate your account before you can log in or start using the API.
-You will receive an email, and you'll need to click a link and set a password, so make sure you have the ability to check email for whichever email address you use.
+You will receive an email, and you'll need to click a link and set a password.

+Make sure you have the ability to check messages for whichever email address you use.

 ---
 ## Getting an access token

-When interacting with our api you will need authorization to get information from a user's account.
+When using our api you will need authorization to get information from a user's account.
 This authorization is called an _access token_.
 Each user has a unique acess token for their account.

 ### A. Get your own accessToken: